lmstewart88/python-actions-lab/README.md

-# Python Web App DevOps Lab
+# Python Web App and GitHub Actions Lab
-This workshop is a step-by-step guide for exploring how adopting GithHub Actions can automate the deployment of a Python web app to Azure.
+This workshop is a step-by-step beginners guide for exploring how adopting GithHub Actions can automate the deployment of a Python web app to Azure.

 This workshop demonstrates how to:
 1. [Use Bicep to create a web app in the Azure](#use-bicep-to-create-a-web-app-in-the-azure)